NikitaKemarskiy/university-class-scheduler/README.md

 }
 ```

+There is also a [repository with usage samples](https://github.com/NikitaKemarskiy/university-class-scheduler-samples).
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.